GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

 in the sight of God and man.

 Both love and faithfulness are fruits of the spirit, which attract the favor—kindness, graciousness—of God and—generally speaking—people too.
 I say “generally speaking” because the fruits of the spirit can also attract enemies due to their envy, jealousy and rivalry, which incite them against the fruit-bearer.
-A good example of this is Jesus, who walked in the spirit and thus won the hearts of the common Israelites, but he also incurred the ire of the Pharisees and Teachers of the Law.
+A good example of this is Christ, who walked in the spirit and thus won the hearts of the common Israelites, but he also incurred the ire of the Pharisees and Teachers of the Law.

 The prophet Samuel is another good example of growing in favor with God and people (1 Samuel 2:26).